| I. The War Begins A. The Italian invasion of

 “quarantine” on Japan) his efforts fell flat—the public wanted nothing to do

+with it.
 3. The depth of the US

 public commitment to isolation was revealed when, in December 1937, the